cpatrickalves/bss-sim/README.md

-# Brazilian Social Security Forecast Simulation Scripts (bss-sim)
+# Brazilian Social Security Forecast Simulation Scripts (bssf-sim)

 This project implements the long-term Social Security forecast model used by Brazilian Federal Government to estimates the revenues and expenses of National Pensions.